 However, if your apps don't provide sufficiently in-depth reporting, or you want to centralize insights from multiple tools, you can add a dedicated analytics app to your stack.
 Here are some of the best to shortlist for your business.

-Google Analytics — The most popular and straightforward way to track your website traffic and performance.
-Create custom dashboards or use standard templates to monitor website engagement on all channels.
+Google Analytics is among the most popular and straightforward ways to track your website traffic and performance.
+With this platform, you can create custom dashboards or use standard templates to monitor the performance of your marketing, content, products, and more.

-Fathom — A user-friendly app for financial intelligence that integrates seamlessly with Xero, QuickBooks, and Excel data.
+Fathom is a user-friendly app for financial intelligence that integrates seamlessly with Xero, QuickBooks, and Excel data.
 It's a fantastic choice for small businesses to take their accounting software's analytics further.

-Futrli — Financial prediction software for a clear, live, and customizable view of your business's performance and cash flow.
+Futrli is a financial prediction software that offers a clear, live, and customizable view of your business's performance and cash flow.
 It also analyzes customer and supplier data to alert you to hidden trends and risks.

-Mixpanel — One of the top product analytics platforms to help you convert, engage, and retain more users.
+Mixpanel is one of the top product analytics platforms to help you convert, engage, and retain more users.
 With built-in behavioral analytics, data science, data governance, and user analytics infrastructure, Mixpanel is a great choice for SaaS, financial services, and ecommerce businesses.

-Zoho Analytics — A self-service BI and data analytics software that lets you visually analyze your data and discover hidden insights.
+Zoho Analyics is a self-service BI and data analytics software that lets you visually analyze your data and discover hidden insights.
 Like the rest of the Zoho product family, it's optimized for small businesses.

-Supermetrics — This platform centralizes all of your marketing metrics, including PPC, SEO, social, and web analytics.
-Supermetrics also integrates seamlessly with Google Data Studio, Google Sheets, and Excel so you present your reports on these platforms.
+Supermetrics centralizes all of your marketing metrics, including PPC, SEO, social, and web analytics.
+Supermetrics also integrates seamlessly with Google Data Studio, Google Sheets, Excel, and Google BigQuery so you can present your reports on these platforms.